 “Accumulations” are what Yayoi Kusama called these multiple soft sculpture phalluses that she patiently sewed and placed in rooms, in platforms mounted on floors and walls, and even in two rowboats.
 Kusama made these pillow-esque, polka-dotted, cartoon-like, engorged phalluses as a way to get over her fear of sex – and one vintage 1960s photo depicts her lying uncomfortably on top of a patch of them.
 Much of the wall text at Seattle Art Museum quaintly names them as “tubers”.

 By the artist’s request, each installation room was accessible for a timed period, from about 20 – 30 seconds depending on the room.
 It was fairly disorienting and completely trippy to enter the room, and try to visually make sense of the lights and mirror reflections – literally, the smoke-and-mirrors of it all.
 The infinity-ness created by multiple mirrors, reflecting yourself in an endless field of phalluses (Phalli’s Field) was reminiscent of being at the Tulip Festival for example…phalluses as far as the eye could see.
 But I was more interested in the actual sculptures, rather than their reflections.
 These funny, bumbling things, with their red polka dots scream out as physical comedy.
-And there was certainly something funny about two lesbians being locked in a room with many dozens of them…
+And there was certainly something funny about a lesbian being locked in a room with many dozens of them…

 I knew someone once who also made soft sculptures of phalluses.
 Those were bigger, and more obvious, and clearly were stylized self-portraits of some kind.
 It was so personal that I was often embarrassed to hear this person talk about his work, because it was essentially like hearing him talk about his own penis.
 Cringe.
 (You too, Master of None, bringing your penis’s “gregarious” personality into conversation with women.
 I wanted to give up watching the show just for that).
 Kusama’s work was actually smaller (per each phallus), but felt bigger.
 As flashy as it was, it came from a humble, exploratory place, that was willing to laugh at itself, not a sling-it-around place that needs to stake some kind of claim.